-Not only are the tuition fees high and the material challenging, but rejection rates for medical students are particularly high across North America.
+Not only are the tuition fees high and the material challenging, but rejection rates for medical students are particularly high across North American medical universities.
 If you’re a prospective medical student, it’s important to acknowledge that there is a good chance you won’t be accepted to a medical school in Canada or the U.S. At least not on your first try.

 What about doing medical school abroad?
 Is that an option?

 Medical School Rejection Rates in Canada and the U.S.

 First, let’s take a look at the numbers.